Skip to content

 Real Estate in Spain

 Tremors were felt recently in the Spanish real estate market.
 However real estate prices were not expected to decrease substantially and real estate experts advised people not to panic.
 The 3.5% growth in the Spanish economy has been attributed to the boom in construction, fueled by strong demand for housing and availability of low interest loans.
 Due to some developments there were fears that the real estate market is overpriced and may collapse.
+This is the norm now, as Spain has been affected by the worldwide financial crisis leading to a downward spiral in residential property prices.
 However government and industry leaders were quick to reassure people that the market is still basically sound.
 Although France is considered to be the best area for real estate investment, Spain is still considered as a strong “buy” market, especially in the cities of Madrid and Barcelona.

 Shopping in Spain

 Shopping in Spain can be an education in Spanish history and culture.
 Most stores are still small and family-owned.
+Many designer brands popular worldwide are also Spanish in origin, such as Zara, Mango, Bershka and Camper.
 There are indoor and open markets that sell ordinary household utensils, food, flowers, and a wide assortment of other goods.
 Spanish handmade products are still the best bargains, representing the best in arts and crafts that the country has to offer.
 Outstanding examples are Catalonian textiles, suede clothing, handmade wood furnishings, leather shoes and toys from Alicante, and wine from places such as Granada.

 The cheapest groceries (half the price of other stores) can be found in Dia.
 There are specialty shops where you can find vegetables, fruit, meats, bread and pastries that are reasonably priced.
 Imported food can be found in abundance in the El Corte Ingles supermarkets.